Clipboard History

 Frequently asked questions

-Clipboard history captures copies from within Chau7.
-System clipboard contents pasted into Chau7 are recorded as paste events.
-The two histories are separate but complementary: Chau7 never overwrites your system clipboard unless you explicitly paste from history.
+Chau7 clipboard history captures copies from within Chau7.
+System clipboard contents pasted into it are recorded as paste events.
+The two histories are separate but complementary.
+Chau7 never overwrites your system clipboard unless you explicitly paste from history.